dentonwong/dentonwong/README.md

 - 🚧 I’m currently working on [ReacType](https://github.com/open-source-labs/ReacType)

-- 💬 Ask me about anything related to Javascript/Typescript and related technologies!
+- 💬 Ask me about anything related to Javascript/Typescript and software development!

+- 👯 Always on the lookout to collaborate on open-source projects!

+- 📫 You can reach me via <a href="mailto:denton.wong@gmail.com">e-mail</a>

 - 🏹 When not programming, I like to do recurve bow archery!

 <br/>